sarikasurampudi/oml/oml-fun-on-adb/omlr/omlr.md

 	```

 	The output is similar to the following:

 	![The figure shows the existing datastores.](images/existing-datastore.png)

 	The output also includes the size in bytes consumed, the date, and the descriptive text provided by the user when loading the R objects into the datastore.

-  d.
-The `ore.datastoreSummary` function returns information about the R objects saved within a datastore in the user schema in the connected database.
+  - The `ore.datastoreSummary()` function returns information about the R objects saved within a datastore in the user schema in the connected database.
 The function returns a data.frame with columns that correspond to object name, object class, object size, and either the length of the object, if it is a vector, or the number of rows and columns, if it is a data.frame object.
 It takes one required argument, the name of a datastore, and has an optional argument, the owner of the datastore.

 	```r
 	<copy>